 \section{Abstract}

-The present paper is devoted to the study of the global solution existence and uniqueness of the bi-dimensional Euler equations in Yudovich type space and $\rm bmo$-type space.
-We first show the global regularity of the bi-dimensional Euler equations in the Spanne space involving unbounded and non-decaying vorticity.
-Next, we establish the estimate with a logarithmic loss of regularity for the transport equation in bmo-type space by developing the classical analysis tool such as the John-Nirenberg inequality.
-Based on this, we further optimize the control estimates for the vorticity-stream formulation of the bi-dimensional Euler equations with a bi-Lipschitz vector field in bmo-type space, by combining an observation introduced in \cite{Y-1995} and the so-called ``quasi-conformal property" of the incompressible flow.
+We construct global-in-time, unique solutions of the two-dimensional Euler equations in a Yudovich type space and a $\rm bmo$-type space.
+First, we show the regularity of solutions for the two-dimensional Euler equations in the Spanne space involving an unbounded and non-decaying vorticity.
+Next, we establish an estimate with a logarithmic loss of regularity for the transport equation in a bmo-type space by developing classical analysis tool such as the John-Nirenberg inequality.
+We also optimize estimates of solutions to the vorticity-stream formulation of the two-dimensional Euler equations with a bi-Lipschitz vector field in bmo-type space by combining an observation introduced in \cite{Y1} by Yodovich with the so-called ``quasi-conformal property" of the incompressible